 Our passionate and experienced board members are key contributors to Solotech’s ongoing success as a leader in AV and entertainment technologies.
 They represent the best minds in the business and believe there is no project too complex and no challenge that can’t be met when it comes to Solotech turning their clients’ visions into spectacular realities.

-From 1998 to 2006, Mr. Tremblay was President of Ubisoft Montreal, where he led the Montreal studios, strategically grew the company from 300 to 1,500 employees and played an important leadership role in ensuring its remarkable creative and commercial success.
+From 1998 to 2006, Mr. Tremblay was President of Ubisoft Montreal, where he led the Montreal studios, strategically growing the company from 300 to 1,500 employees and playing an important leadership role in ensuring its remarkable creative and commercial success.

 Pierre Boivin is the President and CEO of Claridge, a private investment firm that represents the interests of the Stephen Bronfman family.
 He leads a team of professionals in developing a diversified portfolio of private, public market and real estate investments.